 Harvard Medical School

 Dr. D’Amore is a Professor of Ophthalmology and Pathology, and a Senior Scientist at the Schepens Eye Research Institute.
-She is affiliated with several research entities, among them the Massachusetts General Hospital Pathology Service, and the Children’s Hospital’s Folkman Laboratory for surgery research.

 A faculty member of Harvard Medical School, Dr. D’Amore has long been committed to mentoring and teaching.
 At the Biological and Biomedical Sciences Program, she is Chair of the Admissions, and Curriculum Committees, and is Member of the Steering Committee.
 She is active on the Minority Recruitment Committee, Joint Committee on the Status of Women, Faculty Committee on Student Research, Summer Honors Undergraduate Research Program (SHURP), Henry K. Beecher Prize in Medical Ethics Committee, Selection Committee for the Eleanor and Miles Shore Fellowship Program for Scholars in Medicine, and the Faculty Diversity Committee.